aclarke211/renamer/to-do/to-do.md

 - Set max numberof files to be processed at **100**.

-- Ability to search a second source directory if there are missing files after searching the first.
+- Radio buttons for file type in options container (default to video option for now as they are the only file types supported).

 - Confirm option when clicking **revert button**